 Cataract Treatment: Removing the Cloudy Lens

 A cataract is a clouding of your eye's lens.
 Surgery can be done to remove the cataract and replace the lens.
-This can improve how well you see.
-The most common methods to remove a cataract are phacoemulsification and extracapsular extraction.
+This can help you see better.
+The 2 most common ways to remove a cataract are phacoemulsification and extracapsular extraction.

-A small cut (incision) is made in your cornea, the clear cover on the front of your eye.
-Or it may be made in the white part of your eye (sclera).
+A small cut (incision) is made in the cornea.
+This is the clear cover on the front of your eye.
+Or a cut may be made in the white part of your eye (sclera).
 Then a hole is made in the anterior capsule.
 This is the space between your cornea and the colored part of your eye (iris).
-An ultrasound probe is inserted into the lens.
+A tiny ultrasound probe is inserted into the lens.
 Sound vibrations from the probe break the cloudy lens into tiny pieces.
 The pieces are then suctioned out.
-Stitches may or may not be needed after the procedure.
+Stitches may be needed after this is done.

-This method makes a larger incision in the cornea.
-The entire lens can then be removed at once through the incision.
-Stitches are used to close the incision after the procedure.
+This method makes a larger cut in the cornea.
+The entire lens can then be removed at once through the cut.
+Stitches are used to close the cut after the procedure.

 Implanting an IOL

 After the cloudy lens is removed, it can be replaced with a plastic lens called an IOL (intraocular lens).